Where to go on holiday in September

 The passing of August might appear to herald the end of summer.
 Don’t believe a word of it.
 September is one of the best months of the year to travel, particularly to the Mediterranean where conditions are perfect, with air temperatures settling down a bit, but the sea still comfortably warm enough to swim in.

 The best thing about this time of year is that the crowds disappear and prices tumble.
-There are no traffic jams or queues to get tables at restaurants.
+There are no traffic jams in resorts, or queues to get tables at restaurants.
 Suddenly, waiters and taxi drivers are pleased to you again.
 That beach that was crowded a few weeks ago – now you have it almost to yourself.

 So where to go on holiday in September?